Project type: Personal project

-Starting off with the main participation in developing the initial concept and the level design for our first prototype I put a lot of work into designing a comfortable difficulty curve regarding the understanding of the introducing levels.
+Starting off with the central participation in developing the initial concept and the level design for our first prototype I put a lot of work into designing a comfortable difficulty curve regarding the understanding of the introducing levels.
 Therefore I studied countless playtest sessions and observed the player behavior during many exhibitions.
-Since the project was overworked lots of times, my initial levels are mostly vanished from the end product but served as a good basis for further level creation.
+Since the project was overworked lots of times, my initial levels are mostly vanished from the end product but served as a reasonable basis for further level creation.
 Later during development, I had phases where I couldn’t participate in direct game development due to other projects and my studies.
 At this time I mainly helped with showing DYO on conventions and joined the team for meetings and design decisions.
 In the finishing phase of the project, I was involved on a full-time basis again and work on art assets and publishing tasks.

 Awards & Recognition

 - „Deutscher Multimediapreis mb21 ‚Sonderkategorie Games‘ Winner“ 2017

 - „IGF 2017 ‚Best Student Game‘ Honorable mention“ 2017

 - „A MAZE.
 Berlin Official Selection“ 2016